JoururiChan/pcthmon/FEATURES.md

 * Whirlpool and Fire Spin have 90% accuracy.
 * Hail boosts Defense of Ice-types by 50%.
 * Submission and Take Down have 90 power, 100% accuracy, and 15 PP to match Wild Charge.
-* Aquahammer and Black Ripple have 95% accuracy.
+* Crabhammer and Octazooka have 95% accuracy.
 * Sing has 75% accuracy to match Lovely Kiss.
 * Supersonic has 65% accuracy and 20 PP.
 * Hidden Power is ???-type and has 70 power.
 * Metronome is ???-type.
-* Life Balance is Ghost-type.
+* Pain Split is Ghost-type.

 I know that not everyone likes this kind of change, so I've provided two ROM patches.
-The "Faithful" patch keeps the canon Tohomon stats and move attributes.
+The "Faithful" patch keeps the canon Pokémon stats and move attributes.

 ## Graphics and Music